danfuzz/lactoserv/src/data-values/README.md

 This module includes a small handful of general low-ish-level classes that "play nice" with `BaseConverter.ENCODE`, including notably `StackTrace`.

+**Note:** This module is intended to handle both encoding and decoding of values, but as of this writing decoding is not yet needed.
+So, that functionality is merely hinted at and stubbed out.

 - - - - - - - - - -
 ```
 Copyright 2022-2023 the Lactoserv Authors (Dan Bornstein et alia).